Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Motivation and evidence for heavy tails on LOB volumes

 The literature on LOB modeling to date has considered only simple classes of two parameter shape-scale models for the statistical modeling of LOB data for price or volume.
+Papers by \citet{Bouchaud2002} and \citet{Gu2008} consider the distributional features of the LOB volumes and conclude that a two parameter shape-scale model given by a Gamma distribution is most suitable.
+However, from Table \ref{Tab:Desc} we observed high levels of positive skewness and kurtosis for all assets.
+These findings are indicative of heavy tails and since the volumes are strictly positive, we would expect heavy right tails.

 In this section we demonstrate the need for more sophisticated, flexible parametric models.
-To motivate the use of such flexible parametric models, we initially consider basic shape-scale parametric models as a benchmark model.

-For all assets in Table \ref{Tab:FuturesAssets} across all time sampling rates for each trading day, the normal distribution when fitted to both log transformed data and Box-Cox transformed data provided, in all instances a poor fit.
-Papers by \citet{Bouchaud2002} and \citet{Gu2008} consider the distributional features of the LOB volumes and conclude that a two parameter shape-scale model given by a Gamma distribution is most suitable.
-To obtain the estimators of the Gamma distribution, we equated the population moments with the sample moments (moment matching).
-We found that the gamma distribution provides a better fit than the normal distribution.
-To assess the stability of the parameters and to assess how well the Gamma distribution represents the skewness and kurtosis in the data, via moment matching, we estimated the parameters for all assets, every time segment across an entire year of trading.
+We begin by fitting the gamma distribution as suggested in previous literature \citet{Bouchaud2002, Gu2008}.
+To obtain the estimators of the gamma distribution, we equated the population moments with the sample moments (moment matching).
+To assess the stability of the parameters and to assess how well the gamma distribution represents the skewness and kurtosis in the data, via moment matching, we estimated the parameters for all assets and for every time segment across an entire year of trading.
 From these parameters we estimated the mean, variance (which should be consistent with the sample estimates), skewness and kurtosis.
-For all assets, the Gamma distribution provided a poor estimate of skewness and kurtosis.
-The results presented in Table ~\ref{tab:Desc} demonstrated the high levels of positive skewness and kurtosis for all assets.
+For all assets, the gamma distribution provided a poor estimate of skewness and kurtosis.

+The observations just made are likely to be due to the right tail of the volume distribution being heavier than can be obtained from the gamma distribution.
+We further investigate this particular aspect of the distribution by using two non-parametric techniques, with the first being the exponential quantile plot.
+This acts as a visual comparison between a \textit{medium sized tail} and allows us to identify a relatively \textit{fat-tailed} distribution.
+If the empirical CDF lie on the \textit{dashed} straight line then the volume profile is consistent intra-daily with an exponential distribution, however, the presence of a concave relationship, whereby the plot bends upwards away from a linear fit, indicates a fat-tailed distribution in the sub-exponential class.